 Right now, my main goal in life is to establish a gag reflex for when I hear terrible excuses, so that I just begin vomiting uncontrollably all over the floor and the guilty party, so that they can feel my pain.
 Since I haven’t been able to accomplish that feat yet, right now what I do is make a list of every time a morally bankrupt excuse offends me on a physical level, and when I go home at night, I burn my fingernails off with a creme brulee torch.
 Not a perfect system by any means, but it gets me through the day.

 When we go out to eat, it becomes an ‘occasion’ where we’re granted more leniency for eating quantities of food that would put a mongoloid into a food coma.
 Seriously?
 How many times do you go out to eat per week.
 If you’re like most Americans, the answer is at least 3.5.
 Do you just forget what going out is like, and get excited to experience “The Olive Garden” and their real Italian cuisine?
 If so, God bless you.
 Life is going to be one fantastic surprise.
 If not, you’re just looking for another excuse to succumb to your poor eating habits, and it’s you who hurt me on a very physical level.

 Think about all the times you’ve made excuses based on very average, most likely mundane events.
 Nephew’s birthday party?
-Gotta have cake.
+Gotta have pie.
+And ice cream.
 Aunt Myrtle’s funeral?
 You’d be remiss to not drink 13 beers.
 It’s what she would have wanted!
 First Friday of the month?
 Time for funnelcake.
 4pm on a Thursday? might as well eat the last doughnut so we can throw away the box.
 The company should thanks you for this selfless act!